AppLozic/applozic-ios-av-sample/README.md

 ### Installing lfs

 i)  To fetch framowrk files(larger-file), you need to install lfs.
-You can install it by running bewlo command:
+You can install it by running below command:

 ```
 brew install git-lfs